20,000 Leagues Under the Sea (1954 film): Official soundtrack

-On January 29, 2008, Walt Disney Records released a 26-track digital album containing the music of Paul Smith's original soundtrack score to 20,000 Leagues Under the Sea, plus both sides of the "A Whale of a Tale" single, as well as a digital booklet companion that explores the music of the film.
+In January 2008, Walt Disney Records released a 26-track digital album containing the music of Paul Smith's original soundtrack score to 20,000 Leagues Under the Sea, plus both sides of the "A Whale of a Tale" single, and a digital booklet companion that explores the music of the film.
 This was the first official release of the film score and was initially available only through the iTunes Store.
 Intrada released the same soundtrack on CD in 2011.
 The music for 20,000 Leagues Under the Sea was composed by Paul Smith, with Joseph Dubin acting as the orchestrator.